robert-cronin/robert-cronin/README.md

 - Using GenAI to improve our participants' return-to-work journey @ leapforward.ai 🚀
 - Building a docker clone & learning about low-level programming in Rust.
 - Preparing for a big transition 📈
-- Working towards some certifications: CKA (90%) & SAA-C03 (90% - on hold)
+- Working towards some certifications, course completion rate: CKS (1%) & CKA (95%) & SAA-C03 (90% - on hold)

 ## 🚀 Hobby Projects